lbryio/lbry.com/content/news/116-acousticlabs.md

 date: '2017-06-15 00:08:00'
 cover: 'acoustic-labs-banner.jpg'
 ---

-We’ve already seen the benefits of LBRY [for bands](https://lbry.io/news/matt-sokol) and [solo artists](https://lbry.io/news/whoiscapital).
+We've already seen the benefits of LBRY [for bands](https://lbry.io/news/matt-sokol) and [solo artists](https://lbry.io/news/whoiscapital).

-But there’s so much more to the music world.
+But there's so much more to the music world.
 What if you could not only listen to music but buy tabs or lessons or film scores for your *own* movie directly on LBRY?

 ![Acoustic Labs](/img/news/acoustic-labs-inline.jpg)